cch5ng/messenger_intl/README.md

 The project is currently hosted at:

+These are the features:

+* Ability to register and log in to the app.

+* Ability to send an email invitation to friends to connect on the app.

+* Ability to accept or reject an invitation.

+* Ability to start a conversation with connected friends.

+* Ability to view conversation message in native language (translated) or the friend's language (original).

+## Known Limitations

+**TODO**

 ## Run the App

 These are instructions to download and run the application locally.